canghel/placenta/docs/README.md

 ## Data Pre-processing

 The National Children's Study (NCS) dataset consists of participants assumed to be representative of the general population, with unknown risk for autism.
 The placentas were photographed and the vasculature manually traced using consistent protocols described in [[1](#ref-Chang2017)].
-We received photographs taken with a polarizing filter to remove glare.
-Thus, we begin with pairs of images of photos and traces for each placenta as shown below.
+We begin with pairs of images of photos and traces for each placenta as shown below.

 <img align="center" src="img/preprocessing_raw_photo.png" height="200"  class="inline"/> <img align="center" src="img/whitespace.png" height="200" alt=""  class="inline"/>  <img align="center" src="img/preprocessing_raw_trace.png" height="200"  class="inline"/>